Cyberxpert1/functionsofmgmt/README.md

 # functionsofmgmt
-Management Levels and Functions of management
+Management Levels and Functions of management software